Mooy1/InfinityLib/README.md

 BStats is shaded into this library, so no need to shade it yourself.

 ## Commands
-The `CommandManager` class allows you to easily add commands and tab completion for them.
+The `CommandUtils` class allows you to easily add commands and tab completion for them.
 It also adds a help and info command for you.

 Command functionality is created with the class `AbstractCommand`.